xinyitxu/lab8-repo/README.md

 # lab8-repo
-this is our readme file!
+This is lab8 with Brisa, Xinyi, and Daisy.